zeuseyera/GitHub_Ga_MeoiJi-kr/README.md

 Take a look at your GitHub profile and you’ll see your new contribution squares!

 To learn more about the power of Pull Requests, we recommend reading the GitHub Flow Guide.
-You might also visit GitHub Explore and get involved in an Open Source project :otctocat:
+You might also visit GitHub Explore and get involved in an Open Source project :octocat:

 Tip: Check out our other Guides, YouTube Channel and On-Demand Training for more on how to get started with GitHub.